I’ve got a couple things today. So let’s get right to ’em.

 There were two standout treat offerings I noticed.

-For myself AND for my fellow attendees.
+[For myself AND for my fellow attendees.]

-In one seminar, I was sitting next to someone whose every exhale seemed to hit my nose.
 It was a mix of coffee, garlic, and something that should be buried in the backyard.

 I couldn’t even concentrate on the speaker.
 I was too busy trying to find the best position in my seat to avoid it.

-But here’s the main reason I even mention this.
 The booth I noticed these at had them right up front and let everyone know they could stop back whenever they needed some.
-They had a ready supply to keep their bowl topped up.

-And it usually led to the persuasive principle author Robert Cialdini calls “reciprocity” in his book, Influence.
-It basically says people feel a need to reciprocate when they’re given something of value.
+And it leads to the persuasion principle that author Robert Cialdini calls “reciprocity” in his book, Influence.

-That means these repeat visitors would usually stop and talk a little with the vendor.
-And each chat and visit builds a little more familiarity and trust.
 And that’s the point.
 That’s how you get your prospects to trust you and get to know you.
 And eventually turn to you when they need help.

-(I’m working on two different projects with that particular vendor right now…)
+[I’m working on two different projects with that particular vendor right now…]

 Breaking through the wall…

-Something I find myself doing as I visit with different vendors is trying to break through their “wall.”
+Something I find myself doing as I visit different vendors is trying to break through their “wall.”

 You have some vendors who are naturally personable.
-And talk on that personal level.
-“Hi!
-How’s it going?
-Learning anything good at the conference?”
+And talk on that personal level

 But you have some folks who are in perpetual “sales” mode and talk in a certain way that makes you want to turn and run back to the free bagels and coffee.

-So, when I run into that person, I look for a chink in their armor.
-Something I can use to get them off the company line they were spouting.
 Something to get them to relax a little and talk to ME.
 Not to another of the faceless mass of architects they’ve already talked to.

 Me: “So, where you guys out of?”